 PIROD Offset Input the offset values from the start address of the ROM data section specified at the time of load module creation.
 For example, if 1000 is specified for this item when a load module for which the ROM data section starts at address 1000 is to be downloaded, the section will be downloaded to address 2000.
-Default 0 How to change Enter directly for rom the keyboard.
-Specifiable value Hex number be etween 0x0 and 0xFFFFFFF PID Offset time of load modul For example, if 10 alues from the start address of the RAM data section specified at the ule creation.
-000 is specified for this item when a load module for which the RAM is at address 1000 is to be downloaded, the section will be downloaded Default 0 How to change Enter directly from the keyboard.
-Specifiable value Hex number between 0x0 and 0xFFFFFFF Generate the information for input completion when downloading generate the information for the Symbol name completion function Note 4. appears only when [File type] is set to [Load module file].
+Default 0 How to change Enter directly from the keyboard.
+Specifiable value Hex number between 0x0 and 0xFFFFFFF PID Offset Input the offset values from the start address of the RAM data section specified at the time of load module creation.
+For example, if 1000 is specified for this item when a load module for which the RAM data section starts at address 1000 is to be downloaded, the section will be downloaded to address 2000.
+Default 0 How to change Enter directly from the keyboard.
+Specifiable value Hex number between 0x0 and 0xFFFFFFF Generate the information for input completion Select whether to generate the information for the Symbol name completion function when downloading ^{Note 4} .
+Note that this item appears only when [File type] is set to [Load module file].
 Default Yes Modifying Select from the drop-down list.
 Available values Yes Generates the information for the symbol name completion function. (i.e. uses the symbol name completion function.)
 No Does not generate the information for the symbol name completion function. (i.e. does not use the symbol name completion function.)
+Note 1. hen a file specified as build target in the project is selected in the [Download file list] area, or nen the program is executing, the [] button does not appear.
+Note 2.
+If the s formed ne symbol information have not been downloaded, the source level debugging cannot be per- med.
+Note 3.
+Proper debug operation is not guaranteed when you have selected "Yes" for load modules that were created without using PIC/PID function (see Section "2.8 Usage of PIC/PID Function").

-- Note 1.
-When a file specified as build target in the project is selected in the [Download file list] area, or when the program is executing, the [...] button does not appear. - Note 2.
-If the symbol information have not been downloaded, the source level debugging cannot be per- - Note 3.
-Proper debug operation is not guaranteed when you have selected "Yes" for load modules that were created without using PIC/PID function (see Section "2.8 Usage of PIC/PID Function"). - Note 4.
+Note 4.
 When [Yes] is selected, the time taken for downloading and the memory usage on the host machine will increase.
 We recommend selecting [No] in this item if you do not intend to use the symbol name completion function.

-Button Function ОК Finishes configuring the download files, and closes this dialog box.
+Button Function OK Finishes configuring the download files, and closes this dialog box.
 Cancel Cancels any changes to the download files, and closes this dialog box.
 Help Displays the help for this dialog box.